hprtc/website/members.md

   [![wordicon](/media/wordicon.png) MS-Word version](/media/HPRTC-New-Membership-Application.docx)

   [![pdf_icon](/media/pdf_icon.png) PDF version](/media/HPRTC-New-Membership-Application.pdf)

+If joining after 31 December, a 6 month membership ending 30 June is available by paying half the annual fee via direct debit, or the full 1 year fee plus pro rata to 30 June.

 Our club is affiliated with [Tennis Victoria](http://www.tennis.com.au/vic/).
 Our affiliation provides all members with personal accident insurance at tennis.